avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: Lineages.png
   :width: 400

   Figure 13.
-A phylogenetic tree of some of the known lineages of *V. cholerae*, showing which lineages are predicted to produce cholera toxin (based on presence of the genes encoding cholera toxin).
+A phylogenetic tree of some of the known lineages of *V. cholerae*, showing which lineages are predicted to produce cholera toxin, based on presence of the genes encoding cholera toxin).
 Image credit: A. Coghlan, based on the tree in Supplementary Figure 2 and Table S3 of `Domman et al 2017`_, and with the addition of information on L3b and L9.

 Later in the course you will be learning a lot about how to build phylogenetic trees yourself, and how to interpret them to investigate the relationships between different subtypes of 7PET that have caused different 7PET outbreaks, and to